oceanprotocol-archive/predict-eth/challenges/main2.md

 pip3 install matplotlib pybundlr ccxt
 ```

 You'll be using [Arweave Bundlr](https://docs.bundlr.network/docs/about/introduction) to share tamper-proof predictions.
 The `pybundlr` library (installed above) needs the Bundlr CLI installed.
-So, in the terminal:
+So, in the terminal do the following.
+(If you encounter issues, please see the Appendix.)
 ```
 npm install -g @bundlr-network/client
 ```

 ### 1.2 Create Polygon Account (One-Time)